BaBingoBango/Neodex/README.md

 Neodex
 ===========================
-An iOS and iPadOS visual database for the Pokémon series of games...
+An iOS visual database for the Pokémon series of games...

 ...or as the fans call it, a Pokédex!